-Again, the more in-depth detail you provide right from the start, the fewer chances there are of those surprises occurring, and therefore the fewer chances there are of you finding yourself at loggerheads with your client.
+Again, the more in-depth detail you provide right from the start.
+The fewer chances there are of those surprises occurring.
+Therefore the fewer chances there are of you finding yourself at loggerheads with your client.

-So far, we’ve talked about clear, concise, and highly detailed estimates as exclusively benefitting the client, but that isn’t necessarily the case.
+So far, we’ve talked about clear, concise, and highly detailed estimates.
+Exclusively benefitting the client, but that isn’t necessarily the case.

-The estimate can serve as the first essential blueprint for you as a contractor, ensuring you understand fully everything that is expected of you and helping you to plan out your projects effectively.
+The estimate can serve as the first essential blueprint for you.
+As a contractor, ensuring you understand fully everything that is expected.
+Helping you to plan out your projects effectively.

 Win More Work in the Long Run

 What all of this boils down to is one thing: